SalmanSamiKhan/blog-db/README.md

 # Blog Website

-## An online blog website using javascript, ejs, nodejs.
+## An online blog website using nodejs, express, ejs.

 ## mongoDB atlas is used as database